How Can We Help?

 - Move to the bottom of the column.

 Other board features

-- Display options (premium only): You can tweak several options to decide which info is shown in the task card, how do you display progress, how do you visualize the category of the task, etc.
+- Display options (premium only): You can tweak several options to decide which info is shown in the card, how do you display progress, how do you visualize the category of the item, etc.